 Bayer Garden Lawn Disease Control can be applied twice a year so why not apply it as a precautionary measure?
 It’ll cost less and cause less stress than an outbreak would.

 Red Thread and Pink Patch aren’t major diseases and can be treated pretty easily.
-They can also be prevented when you employ good lawn care practices.
+They can also be prevented when you employ a good lawn care schedule.

 Now it’s Over to You